1. Summary

 The platform is operated as a free-to-enter skill competition:

-- The Main Game, Time Attack, and Daily Gauntlet are entered with in-game «hearts», which are awarded via daily check-ins, free task completion, and refilled on a timer.
+- The Main Game, Five by Five, and Daily Random are entered with in-game «hearts», which are awarded via daily check-ins, free task completion, and refilled on a timer.

 - The Grand Prize pool is funded by advertising revenue accumulated platform-wide and is not derived from player consideration.